yigitcemakbas/ebpf_packet_router/README.md

 ## Overview

-Runtime Accelerator for N3 Appliance (RANA) is a kernel-resident data plane for 5G network user plane traffic, implemented in eBPF and attached via eXpress Data Path (XDP).
+Runtime Accelerator for N3 Appliance is a kernel-resident data plane for 5G network user plane traffic, implemented in eBPF and attached via eXpress Data Path (XDP).
 It processes GTP-U (GPRS Tunneling Protocol - User Plane) traffic inside the network driver's receive path, before the kernel allocates a